In the Avenue of the Volcanoes

 Day 2: At breakfast we have our first briefing from our guide.
 Today we see the sights in and around Quito including the Mitad del Mundo - the 'middle of the world' - where we can straddle the equatorial line.
 We also visit Quito's 'Old City' where there are many government buildings and churches dating form the Spanish colonial period.
 We spend a second evening at our hotel in Quito.

-Day 5: After a short transfer to Laguna Mojanda, we climb the volcano Fuya Fuya (4250m).
-This is a straightforward walk on good paths to a superb viewpoint over the surrounding lakes and of Cyambe and the Andean chain as far as Chimborazo, After lunch in Otavalo we walk out from the town to the sacred tree known as 'El Llechero'.
-Overnight in the group hotel in Otavalo.
+Day 6: After a short transfer to Laguna Mojanda, we climb the volcano Fuya Fuya (4250m).
+This is a straightforward walk on good paths to a superb viewpoint over the surrounding lakes and of Cyambe and the Andean chain as far as Chimborazo, After lthe climb we make the return journey down the Pan-American Highway to Quito.
+We check into the group hotel and the rest of the evening is free.

 Day 7: Today, we climb nearby Guagua Pichincha (4784m) another straightforward hike on a good trail.
 It takes around 3 hours to reach the active crater at the summit where we have sensational views over the city and of the Avenue of the Volcanoes including Chimborazo and Cotapaxi.
 We then transfer to our overnight accommodation in Machachi.